- Acute hemolytic transfusion reaction

 Transfusion-related acute lung injury is an infrequent complication caused by anti-HLA and/or antigranulocyte antibodies in donor plasma that agglutinate and degranulate recipient granulocytes within the lung.
 Acute respiratory symptoms develop, and chest x-ray has a characteristic pattern of noncardiogenic pulmonary edema.
 This complication is the most common cause of transfusion-related death (45% of deaths reported to the FDA).
 Incidence is 1 in 5,000 to one in 10,000, but many cases are mild.
 Mild to moderate transfusion-related acute lung injury probably is commonly missed.
 General supportive therapy typically leads to recovery without long-lasting sequelae.
 Diuretics should be avoided.
 Using blood donated by men reduces the risk of this reaction.
 Cases should be reported to the hospital transfusion medicine service or blood bank.

 Blood stored for > 7 days has decreased RBC 2,3-diphosphoglycerate (DPG), and the 2,3-DPG is absent after >10 days.
-This absence results in an increased affinity for O 2 and slower O 2 release to the tissues.
+This absence results in an increased affinity for oxygen and slower release of oxygen to the tissues.
 There is little evidence that 2,3-DPG deficiency is clinically significant except in exchange transfusions in infants, in sickle cell patients with acute chest syndrome and stroke, and in some patients with severe heart failure.
 After transfusion of RBCs, 2,3-DPG regenerates within 12 to 24 h.

 Massive transfusion is transfusion of a volume of blood greater than or equal to one blood volume in 24 h (eg, 10 units in a 70-kg adult).
 When a patient receives standard resuscitation fluids of packed RBCs (colloid) plus crystalloid (Ringer's lactate or normal saline) in such large volume, the plasma clotting factors and platelets are diluted, causing a coagulopathy (dilutional coagulopathy).
 This coagulopathy worsens the consumptive coagulopathy due to major trauma itself (ie, as a result of extensive activation of the clotting cascade) and leads to a lethal triad of acidosis, hypothermia, and bleeding.
 Recently, protocols for massive transfusions have been developed in which fresh frozen plasma and platelets are given earlier in resuscitation before coagulopathy develops, rather than trying to "catch up."
 Such protocols have been shown to decrease mortality, although the ideal ratios of RBCs, plasma, and platelets are still being developed.
-Current recommendations are to give one unit of plasma and one platelet concentrate for each 2 units of RBCs.
+A recent trial showed no significant mortality difference between giving one unit of plasma and one platelet concentrate for each 2 units of RBCs (1:1:2) versus giving one unit of plasma and one platelet concentrate for every 1 unit of RBCs (1:1:1 ).

 Hypothermia due to rapid transfusion of large amounts of cold blood can cause arrhythmias or cardiac arrest.
 Hypothermia is avoided by using an IV set with a heat-exchange device that gently warms blood.
 Other means of warming blood (eg, microwave ovens) are contraindicated because of potential RBC damage and hemolysis.